awslabs/aws-device-farm-gradle-plugin/README.md

     // Optional.
 Set to "off" if you want to disable device performance monitoring during a run.
 Default is "on" performanceMonitoring "on"

     // Optional.
-Add this if you have a subscription and want to use your unmetered devices useUnmeteredDevices()
+Add this if you have a subscription and want to use your unmetered slots useUnmeteredDevices()

     // Required.
 You must specify either accessKey and secretKey OR roleArn. roleArn takes precedence.